subvertnormality/mosaic/README.md

 ### Hardware

-_Mosaic_ requires Monome Norns and a 128 Grid as a minimum.
-You can create simple songs with just these two, but external sound sources are strongly encouraged to get the most out of the sequencing possibilities.
-You'll need a midi interface to do this.
-All sound sources with midi input are supported, but those that have stock or manually created config files will work best.
-Crow, Just Friends and Ansible work out of the box using [n.b.](https://github.com/sixolet/nb/).
-You can use Norns to generate sounds by installing [n.b.](https://github.com/sixolet/nb/) mods.
-The list of currently supported mods can be seen in the [Norns sound sources with n.b.](#norns-sound-sources-with-n-b) section.
+_Mosaic_ operates with the Monome Norns and a 128 Grid at a minimum.
+While these two components allow you to create simple songs, incorporating external sound sources via a MIDI interface will vastly expand your sequencing capabilities.
+Devices with MIDI inputs are all supported, though those set up in _Mosaic_ using pre-existing or manually created configuration files are optimal.
+Crow, Just Friends, and Ansible are natively supported through [n.b.](https://github.com/sixolet/nb/).
+Additionally, you can utilize Norns to generate sounds by installing n.b. mods.
+A list of supported mods can be found in the [Norns sound sources with n.b.](#norns-sound-sources-with-n-b) section.

-[Midi input](#midi-input) devices make the experience smoother, but aren't mandetory.
-A midi keyboard will make melody creation easier, and a midi controller with encoders that support relative bin offsets makes the data input process nicer.
+Using [Midi input](#midi-input) devices, while not essential, enhances the user experience.
+A MIDI keyboard simplifies melody creation, and a MIDI controller with encoders supporting relative bin offsets can improve the data input process.

-ACL [Sinfonion connect](#sinfonion-connect) is supported via a simple hardware build.
-This allows you to sync up _Mosaic_'s quantisation with the Sinfonion Eurorack module.
+For those using a ACL [Sinfonion](#sinfonion-connect), support is available through a straightforward hardware build.
+This setup allows synchronisation between Mosaic's quantization and the Sinfonion Eurorack module.

 ### Midi device configuration